Govt sets up tribunal to adjudicate PFI's ban justified or not | Law-Order

 The PFI and its associates were banned by the government for five years under the UAPA on September 28, accusing them of having ''links'' with global terror groups like the ISIS.

-Ban on these organisations followed a number of action against them and that include seizure of properties, freezing of bank accounts and complete prohibition of normal activities.
+Ban on these organisations followed a number of actions against them including seizure of properties, freezing of bank accounts and complete prohibition of normal activities.

 The PFI was accused of multiple cases of violent protests in different parts of the country against the Citizenship Amendment Act (CAA), alleged forced conversions, radicalisation of Muslim youths, money laundering and maintaining links with banned groups.